KU-IIPL/MCTIN/README.md

 *Donghyeon Lim, Changhoon Yim, Senior member, and Alan C. Bovik, Fellow*
 ## Abstract

-The goal of no-reference image quality assessment (NR-IQA) is to evaluate image quality based on human perception without the need for a reference image.
-In this paper, we propose an efficient NR-IQA method called the **Meta-learning Convolution Transformer Integration Network (MCTINet)**.
-MCTINet integrates a convolution-based **ResNet** and a transformer-based **Pyramid Vision Transformer (PVT)** to perform NR-IQA.

-We train these two backbone networks and integrate their output features from both the support set and query set during the meta-learning training process to construct a meta-knowledge model.
-Leveraging this model for various distortions, fine-tuning is conducted on a target dataset with unknown distorted images using transfer learning.

-By combining ResNet and PVT within the meta-learning framework, MCTINet achieves rapid and efficient adaptation across different types of unknown distortions.
-Extensive experiments on multiple real-world authentic and synthetic distortion databases—including experiments on individual databases, specific distortion types, cross-database evaluations, cross-distortion evaluations, and ablation studies—demonstrate that MCTINet outperforms previous state-of-the-art methods in NR-IQA.
+The goal of no-reference image quality assessment (NR-IQA) is to measure the image quality in accordance with human perception in the absence of a reference image.
+In this paper, we propose an efficient NR-IQA method, called the Meta-learning Convolution Transformer Integration Network (MCTINet).
+MCTINet integrates a convolution-based ResNet and a transformer-based Pyramid Vision Transformer (PVT) that conducts NR-IQA.
+We train these two backbone networks and integrate the two sets of output features on the support set and query set in the meta-learning training process to construct the meta-knowledge model.
+Given the meta-knowledge model about various distortions, fine-tuning is conducted on a target dataset with unknown distorted images as transfer learning.
+By integrating ResNet and PVT backbone networks within the metalearning framework, our proposed model is able to conduct rapid and efficient learning across various types of unknown distortions.
+Extensive experiments are conducted on multiple realworld authentic and synthetic distortion databases to compare the performance of MCTINet with conventional and recent deep learning-based NR-IQA methods.
+These include experiments on individual databases, experiments on individual distortion types, cross database evaluation, cross distortion type evaluation, and ablation study.
+The experimental results show that MCTINet outperforms previous state-of-the-art methods for NR-IQA.

 ## model Framework
 ![model_1](https://github.com/user-attachments/assets/efdd511f-7eac-4f2b-9f75-9f916a4cfe6e)